 Embark uses microarrays to test each sample of dog DNA that we receive.
 Microarrays are microscope slides (often called “chips”) that contain hundreds of thousands of tiny beads called probes, where each probe is individually designed to assess the genotype at a specific location, or locus, in the dog’s genome.
 An individual probe may be relevant to health conditions, physical traits, and other genetic aspects of interest.

 Microarray probes primarily identify “single nucleotide polymorphisms”, also called “SNPs” (pronounced “snips”).
 These are places where a single base pair (letter) of DNA is mutated to another letter.
-A few probes also target “Indel” polymorphisms where one or more letters are deleted or inserted in the sequence.
-There are millions of known polymorphisms in dogs, and the 230,000+ polymorphisms Embark tests for include nearly all of the known genetic variants impacting health and traits as well as markers throughout the genome for computing inbreeding, relatedness and ancestry, as well as power research and discovery.
+A few probes also target “indel” polymorphisms where one or more letters are deleted or inserted in the sequence.
+There are millions of known polymorphisms in dogs.
+Embark tests for nearly all of the known genetic variants impacting health and traits in dogs, as well as markers throughout the genome for computing inbreeding, relatedness, and ancestry.

 Because of the extremely high accuracy of SNP microarray testing, this method has become the go-to standard for DNA testing.
 It has been used to test tens of millions of people over the past 15 years by leading direct-to-consumer human DNA tests, and the method has been given FDA approval for testing of dozens of human genetic conditions.
 These “SNP chips” have also been integral in thousands of research studies, and led to countless new discoveries not just in human medicine, but also in animal and agricultural studies.